Dickinson Township, Cumberland County, Pennsylvania

 Dickinson Township is a township in Cumberland County, Pennsylvania, United States.
-The population was 5,223 at the 2010 census, up from 4,702 at the 2000 census.
+The population was 5,300 at the 2020 census, up from 5,223 at the 2010 census.

 Geography

 The township is in south-central Cumberland County, bordered to the south by Adams County.
 The northern half of the township is in the Cumberland Valley, while the southern half is occupied by South Mountain, Piney Mountain, and their adjacent valleys.
-Unincorporated communities in the township include, from north to south, Mooredale, Barnitz, Montsera, Toland, Goodyear, and Myerstown.
+Unincorporated communities in the township include, from north to south, Mooredale, Barnitz, Montsera, Toland, Goodyear, Gardners (part), and Myerstown.

 According to the United States Census Bureau, the township has a total area of 119.2 km2, of which 118.6 km2 is land and 0.6 km2, or 0.48%, is water.